flood-io/flood-chrome-docs/api/Interfaces.md

 thinking about what to do next.
 * `clearCache` <boolean> (Optional) Specifies whether Brwoser cache should be cleared after each loop.
 * `clearCookies` <boolean> (Optional) Specifies whether cookies should be cleared after each loop.
+* `consoleFilter` <[ConsoleMethod][]> (Optional) Filters the console output from the target site to log output.
+Useful for very noisy tests.
+This won't affect console output from within your script.
 * `description` <string> (Optional) Speicifies the description of the test specified in the comments section
 * `device` <string> (Optional) Specifies a device to emulate with browser device emulation.
 * `disableCache` <boolean> (Optional) Disables browser request cache for all requests.